"“This is a Christian country... If you go to Turkey or Saudi Arabia and start to discredit Islam, the reaction will be the same”"

 state of the union

-This is the Brief from Brussels, a roundup of the top stories from the EU’s de facto political capital.
+This is the Brief from Brussels, a daily roundup of the top stories from the EU’s de facto political capital.

 Both sides involved in the intricate negotiations arranging the UK's withdrawal - or "Brexit" - from the EU have welcomed a "new dynamic" in the negotiations.

 The European Council President welcomes a change in tone from the UK over Brexit, but says sufficient progress has not yet been made.

 Theresa May welcomed her Irish counterpart Leo Varadkar to Downing Street on Monday in a bid to revive the stalled Northern Ireland executive assembly